Benn9211/Logs-Analysis-Project/README.md

    To Run
    Launch Vagrant VM by running vagrant up, you can the log in with vagrant ssh To load the data, use the command psql -d news -f newsdata.sql to connect a database and run the necessary SQL statements.""
+  # OR
+ You can run Putty on windows in order run vagrant file.('https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html')

 ## The database includes three tables: